Pavankalyanbvv/dice-game/README.md

 **DICE GAME USING JAVA SCRIPT**

+it is a very simple game but i found it very intresting & I think it is very good project for beginners for better understanding of java script and DOM.
+*you can try the game here* [game-link](https://pavankalyanbvv.github.io/dice-game/)

+**Game Rules**
 - you will be given 10 seconds to guess a number on dice ,after 10 sec the dice is rolled
 - upon completion of 10 sec you will be displayed the rolled dice and indicated the crt ans with green and wrong with red and notified using different sounds
 - the result will be displayed for 2 sec